Present Simple Affirmative Negative ESL Games, Activities and Worksheets

 The Name Game

-ESL Present Simple Board Game - Grammar, Pronunciation and Speaking: Forming Sentences from Prompts - Group Work - Intermediate (B1) - 30 minutes<
+ESL Present Simple Board Game - Grammar, Pronunciation and Speaking: Forming Sentences from Prompts - Group Work - Intermediate (B1) - 25 minutes

 In this compelling present simple board game, students make present simple affirmative sentences and practice pronouncing third-person singular verb forms correctly.
-Players take it in turns to roll the dice and move their counter along the board.
+Players take turns rolling the dice and moving their counter along the board.
 When a player lands on a square, they take a name card from the top of the pile.
 The player then reads out the name on the card and tries to make a true present simple affirmative sentence about the person using the verb marked on the square, pronouncing the third-person singular verb form correctly.
 The person whose name is on the card tells the player if their sentence is right or wrong.
 If the sentence is true, the player stays on the square.
 If the sentence is untrue or the pronunciation or grammar is incorrect, the player goes back two squares.
 The first player to reach the finish wins the game.

 The Name Game Preview